Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/README.md

 5.AGGREGATE FUNCTIONS,JOIN , GROUP BY AND HAVING

-In the queries.txt file You can see a lot of queries in this section , one example query is shown below
+In the queries.txt file You can see a lot of queries in this section

+To see goto: To see go to: https://github.com/Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/blob/main/queries.txt

+One example query is shown below

 ![](images/c2.PNG)